Acsigen/sysadmin-playground/Automation/terraform.md

 ### Variables

-Variables have three parameters:
+Variables have three parameters, they are all optional:

 * description - A simple description
-* default - Default value (optional)
+* default - Default value
-* type - Value type (String, Boolean, List, etc.)
+* type - Value type (string, boolean, list, etc.)

 Declare variable: